 Second, our servers in Germany are backed up daily as per normal backup policy.
 But this is NOT enough!

 We’ve got three simultaneous “live” back ups to three different continents!

-Our main database is being copied live (as in: each second!) to three independent destinations: our servers in Ireland, Japan and Australia.
+Our main database is being copied live (as in: each second!) to a couple of independent destinations in the EU.

-Yes, three different servers in three different countries in three different continents.
+Yes, a couple of different servers in different countries.
 This way we know for a fact that we’ll never lose a task belonging to any of our customers ever.
 And I do mean, ever.
 But there’s an added bonus to it: